-\begin{proof} Because the objective function is a linear term adding an entropy regularization, which is a strongly concave function, the maximization problem is a convex optimization problem.
-Thanks to the implicit constraints given by the entropy function, the problem is equivalent to having only the equality constraint.
-We shall then introduce the Lagrangian multiplier $\lambda$ and get the following relaxed problem:
+\begin{proof} Since the objective function consists of a linear term combined with an entropy regularization, which is a strongly concave function, the maximization problem is a convex optimization problem.
+Owing to the implicit constraints provided by the entropy function, the problem is equivalent to having only the equality constraint.
+We then introduce the Lagrangian multiplier $\lambda$ and obtain the following relaxed problem: